Bears–Cardinals rivalry

 The Bears–Cardinals rivalry is a National Football League (NFL) rivalry between the Chicago Bears and the Arizona Cardinals.

-It is the oldest rivalry in the NFL and features the only two teams that remain from the league's inception in 1920.
-At that time, the Bears were known as the Decatur Staleys, and the Cardinals were the Racine Cardinals.
-In 1922, both teams moved to Chicago, and the matchup between the teams became known as "The Battle of Chicago" for 38 years, making it the first true rivalry in the league's history.
+It is the oldest rivalry in the NFL, featuring the only two franchises that remain from the league's founding in 1920.
+At the time, the teams were known as the Decatur Staleys (now the Chicago Bears) and the Racine Cardinals (now the Arizona Cardinals).
+Despite the "Racine" name, the Cardinals were based in Chicago, named after the city's Racine Avenue.
+In 1921, the Staleys relocated to Chicago, and the rivalry became known as the "Battle of Chicago," a moniker it held for 38 years.
+This longstanding competition is considered the first true rivalry in NFL history, and is often referred to by modern media as the "NFL's oldest rivalry."

-The rivalry diminished after the 1959 NFL season, when the Cardinals relocated to St. Louis.
-After the re-location, the NFL treated the Cardinals and Bears like any other inter-divisional pairing for scheduling purposes, resulting in the teams playing much less frequently.
-With the completion of the AFL-NFL merger in 1970, the enlarged NFL seriously considered (in addition to at least four other possible solutions) an alignment for the new National Football Conference that would have placed the Cardinals and Bears in the same division.
-Ultimately, this alignment was not chosen, and instead the Bears were placed in the NFC Central and the Cardinals in the NFC East.
-When the Cardinals moved to Arizona in 1988, the rivalry was further diminished.
+The rivalry began to diminish after the 1959 NFL season, when the Cardinals relocated from Chicago to St. Louis.
+Following the move, the NFL began treating the Bears and Cardinals as a standard inter-divisional matchup for scheduling purposes, leading to significantly fewer meetings between the teams.
+During the AFL–NFL merger in 1970, the league considered several realignment proposals for the newly formed National Football Conference (NFC), one of which would have placed the Bears and Cardinals in the same division.
+However, this option was ultimately rejected in favor of an alignment that placed the Bears in the NFC Central and the Cardinals in the NFC East.
+The rivalry further declined when the Cardinals relocated again, this time to Arizona in 1988.

-Under the current NFL scheduling formula, the Bears and Cardinals play at least once every three years.
-The Bears currently lead the all-time series 59–29–6.
+The Bears lead the overall series, 60–30–6.
+The two teams have not met in the playoffs.

 History

 The first meeting

 The Decatur Staleys and Racine Cardinals met for the first time on November 28, 1920 at Normal Park.
 Around 5,000 fans showed up to watch the Cardinals defeat the Staleys, 7–6.
-The lost was the only blemish in the Staleys record that season (ties were disregarded), and cost them the first American Professional Football Association title.
+The loss was the only blemish in the Staleys record that season (ties were disregarded), and cost them the first American Professional Football Association title.